Skip to main content

 1. MetaTrader 4 (MT4) Strategy Tester

-Think of MT4 as the old reliable workhorse for forex traders.
-Its built-in Strategy Tester is a seriously powerful free tool that’s stood the test of time.
-It lets you automatically test trading strategies using “Expert Advisors” (little programs you can write or find online in a language called MQL4).
+MT4 is the old reliable workhorse for forex.
+Its built-in Strategy Tester is a powerful free tool that's stood the test of time.
+You can automatically test strategies using "Expert Advisors" (programs written in MQL4).

 1. Hit Ctrl+R to open the Strategy Tester.

-3. Set a spread (the cost of the trade) and choose your date range.
+3. Set a spread and choose your date range.

 4. Click Start.
-You can even use the Visual Mode to watch the trades play out on the chart like a movie.
+Use Visual Mode to watch trades play out on the chart like a movie.

-5. When it’s done, check the Report tab for all the key stats: Profit Factor, Win Rate, and your biggest Drawdown.
+5. Check the Report tab for key stats: Profit Factor, Win Rate, and maximum Drawdown.

-The Good: It’s completely free, comes with tons of past price data, gives you detailed reports, and has a huge community where you can find and share strategies.
+The Good: Completely free, tons of historical data, detailed reports, and a huge community for sharing strategies.

-What to Keep in Mind: It tests using a fixed spread (real spreads jump around during the day), you need to learn some MQL4 to build your own tests, and honestly, the interface looks a bit old-school.
+What to Watch For: It uses a fixed spread (real spreads widen during news events), you need MQL4 to build custom tests, and the interface looks dated.

 2. MetaTrader 5 (MT5)

-• A visual backtester so you can see your strategy in action.
+• Visual backtester for watching your strategy in action.

-• Uses MQL5, a more advanced programming language for building strategies.
+• Uses MQL5, a more advanced language than MQL4.

-• Powerful optimization tools to run your strategy hundreds of times with slightly different settings to find the best ones.
+• Optimization tools that run hundreds of variations to find the best settings.

 3. TradingView (Bar Replay + Pine Script)

-If you hate downloading software, TradingView is your best friend.
-It runs right in your browser.
-For manual testing, their Bar Replay Tool is genius: you pick a past date on the chart and replay the market, bar by bar, placing trades manually as if you were really there.
+Hate downloading software?
+TradingView runs in your browser.
+Their Bar Replay Tool is genius: pick a past date and replay the market, bar by bar, placing manual trades as if you were really there.

 Pineify Website